The Great Commission: Suggestion or command?

 Persecution caused early believers to simultaneously scatter into Judea and Samaria.
 So, Philip was preaching in Samaria (Acts 8) before all of Judea was evangelized.
 The Early Church did not seem to struggle over whether to cross geographic boundaries.
 By the time of Paul's conversion, there were churches in Gentile cities like Damascus and Antioch in Syria.
 Indeed, the Antioch church is the congregation that commissioned Paul and Barnabas as missionaries.

 The one question early on was about whether there was a cultural boundary that had to be crossed.
 In other words, did Gentiles who embraced Jesus need to become Jewish?
-The Jerusalem Council described in Acts 15 decisively settled that issue, and there's no evidence that people waited to make sure evangelism in any one area was complete before they went to other places.
-There are stories about Thomas planting churches in India and Andrew evangelizing in Greece.
+The Jerusalem Council, described in Acts 15, decisively settled that issue.
+There is also no evidence that people waited to ensure evangelism in one area was complete before going elsewhere.
+On the contrary, there are stories about the Apostle Thomas planting churches in India and the Apostle Andrew evangelizing in Greece.
 Early church history sources refer to Bartholomew having gone to Armenia and James "the younger" to Egypt.
 Jude (Thaddeus) may have gone to Persia and Matthew to Ethiopia.

 Evangelizing everywhere simultaneously